 [DOBS]2 = [DTRUE]2 + [DDIODE]2 + [DSCOPE]2

 Where DSCOPE etc are the Full Width Half Maximum response of that component to a very short impulse (FWHM).
 For the FND 100 and pulses longer than 13ns the value of DDIODE is about 4.0ns.
-So for example, an observed FWHM of 16ns might come from a scope with FWHM of 3.5ns (150MHz).
+So for example, an observed FWHM of 16ns might come from a 4ns diode and a 'Scope with FWHM of 3.5ns (150MHz).
 Hence the true pulse duration is close to 15ns FWHM.
 The formula above is not proveable analytically but in practice allows one to make pretty good estimates of the true pulse duration as long as the correction is no more than 20%.

 It is extremely rare for the noise from the photo-diode to be the limiting factor in the overall system performance.
 If we are detecting the very low level pulses returning from a distant target it is usually the amplifier noise that dominates.
 If the light level is really low (giving a current of less than perhaps 200µA) then the "Shot" noise (caused by the statistical nature of the photons) begins to be noticeable over the amplifier noise.

 A fairly common source of noise is sudden fluctuations in the dark current from the diode.
 This is caused by microplasmas on the edge of the silicon slice and occurs at higher bias voltages.
-Typically they are in the range 100nA to 10µA.
-Once some weak sites have been created they tend to persist even if we return to a low bias.
-These noisy sites may make the diode unuseable.
+Typically they are in the range 100nA to 10µA in contrast to the usual dark current of about 1-3nA.
+Once some weak sites have been created they tend to persist even if we return to a low bias and they may make the diode unuseable.

 Then there is the mysterious noise traditionally called D* which is widely quoted in most data sheets.
-It is related to the square root of the detector area and the bandwidth .
-After almost 50 years working in the area of light detection I have never once found a situation in which D* was relevant.
+It is related to the square root of the detector area and the bandwidth.
+After almost 50 years working in light detection I have never once found a situation in which D* was relevant.